pymupdf/PyMuPDF/docs/page.rst

       * New in v1.18.17
       * Changed in v1.19.0: removed "clippings" key, added "seqno" key.
       * Changed in v1.19.1: always generate RGB color tuples.
-      * Changed in v1.21.2: added new key `"layer"` which contains the name of the Optional Content Group of the path (or `None`).
-Added parameter `extended` to also return clipping paths.

       Extract the drawing paths on the page.
 Apart from following technical differences, functionally equivalent to :meth:`Page.get_drawings`, but much faster:

       * Every path type only contains the relevant keys, e.g. a stroke path has no `"fill"` color key.
 See comment in method :meth:`Page.get_drawings`.